Examine Outdoor Recreation Trends in Tucson, Arizona MSA

 How do we compare?

-In 2016, the Tucson Metropolitan Statistical Area (MSA) ranked fifth among 12 western MSAs, with 29.0% of its land cover comprised of federal recreational land.
+In 2016, federal recreational land covered 29.0% of the Tucson Metropolitan Statistical Area (MSA), ranking it fifth among 12 western MSAs.
 The Las Vegas MSA ranked first with 85.2%, and the San Antonio MSA ranked last.
 In Texas, three MSAs had less than one percent of their area held as federal recreational land.
 The Tucson and Phoenix MSAs both have a slightly higher percentage of federal recreational land than the nation as a whole.

 What are the key trends?

-The growth rate in national park visits in the Tucson MSA was up by 15.0% in 2023, an improvement from 2022 when visits declined by 18.0%.
-The decline in national park visits in the Tucson region in 2022 was similar to those felt during the early part of the pandemic.
+The growth rate in national park visits in the Tucson MSA was down by 5.7% in 2024, which resulted in a substantial decline in visitors from 2023.
+Overall, the two national parks located within the Tucson MSA (Saguaro National Park and Organ Pipe Cactus National Monument) had 1,128,981 visitors in 2024.
+The decline in national park visits in the Tucson region in 2022 and 2024 was less than during the early part of the pandemic.
 Many national parks were partially or fully closed in 2020 due to the coronavirus pandemic.
-Tucson fared better than the nation in the increase in park visits in 2021.
-However, lagged significantly behind the nation in 2022.
-The increase in park visits in 2023 brought visitation back to normal levels seen prior to the pandemic for most regions.
+The state of Arizona and the nation fared better than Tucson in park visits in 2024.

 Over the long term, Tucson has seen volatility in park visits, with rates increasing during periods of economic growth and decreasing during the prior recession.
-Following the 2008-2009 recession, Tucson and Arizona experienced five years of growth in visits to national parks located nearby.
+Following the Great Recession, Tucson and Arizona experienced five years of growth in visits to national parks located nearby.

 Interested in learning more about tourism trends in Arizona?
 Check out the Tourism and Travel page on EBRC’s Arizona’s Economy online magazine.
 Looking for data on international tourism trends?
 EBRC’s Arizona-Mexico Economic Indicators site has the latest indicators on Arizona-Mexico Tourism.